simeonowolabi/London_House_Price_-Analysis-Report/README.md

 My primary objectives for this project include:

-- **Analyzing Property Prices:** We will calculate the average property price and explore the distribution of prices to understand the range of property values.
+- **Analyzing Property Prices:** I calculated the average property price and explored the distribution of prices to understand the range of property values.

-- **Property Characteristics:** We will investigate the correlation between the number of bedrooms, bathrooms, and property prices.
-We'll also examine how property tenure and the presence of gardens impact property prices.
+- **Property Characteristics:** I investigated the correlation between the number of bedrooms, bathrooms, and property prices.
+I also examine how property tenure and the presence of gardens impact property prices.

-- **Location Insights:** By analyzing the outer postcodes, we aim to identify geographic trends in property prices and determine if certain areas in London are more expensive than others.
+- **Location Insights:** By analyzing the outer postcodes, I aim to identify geographic trends in property prices and determine if certain areas in London are more expensive than others.

-- **Transportation Proximity:** We will explore the relationship between the distance to the nearest station and property prices to assess if proximity to public transportation significantly influences property pricing.
+- **Transportation Proximity:** I explored the relationship between the distance to the nearest station and property prices to assess if proximity to public transportation significantly influences property pricing.

-- **Property Types:** We will identify the most common property types and their attributes, including size and price differences.
+- **Property Types:** I identify the most common property types and their attributes, including size and price differences.

-- **Property Size and Price Correlation:** We will investigate whether there is a correlation between property size (`size_sqft`) and price.
+- **Property Size and Price Correlation:** I investigated whether there is a correlation between property size (`size_sqft`) and price.

 ## Getting Started